CJSatnarine/CJSatnarine.github.io/blog/content/about_me/_index.md

 - *Русский*: I have no interest in learning Russian but I am going to torture myself by learning Russian just to read Tolstoy's War and Peace its original language
 - *Suomi*: my brother is learning Finnish so I might learn it as well for the funnies
 - *Davvisámegiella*: I discovered Northern Sámi through music, and I think it's a cool language
-- *Kalaallisut*: Greenlandic was also discovered through my music, I think it's also cool
+- *Kalaallisut*: Greenlandic was also discovered through music, I think it's also cool

 Unfortunately, I do not think I'll be able to learn all of these languages.
 That's fine, I'm happy about learning as much as I can.